All Products

-This topic describes best practices for ingesting real-time data into Alibaba Cloud Data Lake Formation (DLF) using Flink CDC.
+This topic describes the best practices for using a Change Data Capture (CDC) data ingestion YAML job to write real-time data to Alibaba Cloud Data Lake Formation (DLF).

 source: